RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	qualitative	assessments	are	done	with nonnumeric	data	and	are	descriptive	in	nature.
 They	typically	involve reviews	of	documentation	and	interviews	with	system	maintainers, developers,	and	security	personnel.
 Many	times,	qualitative assessments	are	done	when	an	organization	lacks	the	time,	money,	or sophistication	to	conduct	a	quantitative	assessment.
  	B	is	incorrect	because	although	numeric	sounds	similar	to	quantitative and	encapsulates	key	aspects	of	that	assessment	type,	it	is	not	an official	term	for	a	type	of	assessment.
  	D	is	incorrect	because	although	metric	is	a	type	of	value	and	measure used	with	quantitative	assessments,	it	is	not	a	type	of	assessment itself.

-19. What	does	the	risk	assessment–related	acronym	SLE	stand	for?
+### Question # 1 - 	What	does	the	risk	assessment–related	acronym	SLE	stand	for?
 A.	Single	loss	expectancy
 B.	System	loss	emergency
 C.	Service	loss	emergency